ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 </pre>
    </li>
    </ul>
-	<li> If the app must be built before it can be deployed, you must include a build file in your repository.
-If a build script file is detected in the root directory of the repository, an automated build of the code is triggered before deployment.
+	<li> If the app must be built before it can be deployed, you must include a build file in your repo.
+If a build script file is detected in the root directory of the repo, an automated build of the code is triggered before deployment.

 	Supported builders:
 	    <ul>